zoeludena/SeeRiseWebsite/index.md

 <p><br></p>

+> #### Best Project Award
+>
+> We received the most votes in the second session of the Halıcıoğlu Data Science Institute Capstone Showcase.
+This means we were given the Best Project Award!
+>

 ## Our Inspiration

 The advent of sea level rise can have devastating consequences on coastal areas all around the world.
 Low-lying regions—such as Florida, a state particularly susceptible to sea level rise due to its low-lying topography and extensive coastline—are especially a major focal point when it comes to modeling sea level rise as they are most vulnerable to changes.
 Using the method described by "A Semi-Empirical Approach to Projecting Future Sea-Level Rise" ([Rahmstorf 2007](https://www.pik-potsdam.de/~stefan/Publications/Nature/rahmstorf_science_2007.pdf)), which regresses the rate of sea level rise on surface air temperature anomaly, our team coupled this model with emulators from the “ClimateBench v1.0: A Benchmark for Data-Driven Climate Projections” ([Watson-Parris et al. 2022](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2021MS002954)) to create a predictor capable of simulating sea level rise in any future emission scenario, not just the ones prescribed by Shared Socioeconomic Pathways.
 This impact is then visualized using high-resolution topography data to assess the potential transformation of Florida’s coastal landscape, which can aid policymakers in developing mitigation and adaptation strategies.